 Those who are obese face the risk of cancers including;

 - Colon cancers

 - Breast cancer (after menopause)

 - kidney cancer

 Thes forms of cancer can all be avoided through proper diet, exercise, and lifestyle habits.

-When overweight, it is possible that individuals may also suffer from gout, a disease which affects the joints due to too much uric acid in their blood.
+When overweight, it is possible that individuals may also suffer from gout, a disease that affects the joints due to too much uric acid in their blood.
 The risk of gout increases with weight and it can occur in flare-ups with sudden fluctuations in weight.
-(Read about how bariatric surgery may fight gout here)

 When carrying excess weight, it is possible that pain in the knee, hip, or back can occur due to osteoarthritis.
 Osteoarthritis is caused by the cartilage, which cushions the joints, is worn down.
 Some long-term complications include: